Pascal7601/kejaPrime/README.md

 # Key Features
 Location-Based Search: Users can search for homes near their current location or in specific neighborhoods.

-Map Integration: Available rental properties are shown on an interactive map for easy visualization.
+Map Integration: Available rental properties are shown on an interactive map for easy access visualization.
 Filtering and Sorting: Search results can be filtered by price, number of bedrooms, and other important factors.

 User Accounts: Renters and property owners can create accounts to save their favorite listings or manage property advertisements.